 - Make sure the working area is well-ventilated (glasshouse, potting shed)

 - See a doctor if you develop a flu-like illness that is worsening

 - Wash hand thoroughly after gardening or handling soil products

-For more information on staying safe while enjoying your garden, download a free copy of the Ministry of Health’s booklet, ‘Safer and Healthier Gardening’ (HE4605)
+For more information on staying safe while enjoying your garden, download a free copy of the Ministry of Health’s booklet, ‘Keeping safe when gardening and handling compost’ (HE4605)